adarshsinhaa/ImagiX/README.md

-# ImagiX 🎨
+# Imaginify 🎨

-ImagiX is a modern image editing and enhancement tool built for developers and designers.
+Imaginify is a modern image editing and enhancement tool built for developers and designers.
 It offers powerful filters, AI enhancements, and a clean interface to help you transform your visuals in seconds.

 ---